Model Congress

 Model Congress gives students a chance to engage in a role-playing simulation of the United States Congress.
 Such events are hosted by the Congress itself, Rutgers University, American International College, University of Maryland, Columbia University, Princeton University, the University of Pennsylvania, Yale University, The College of William and Mary, Harvard, Maggie L. Walker Governor's School, Hamburg Area High School (Hamburg, Pennsylvania), and Northgate High school (Walnut Creek, California).

-These simulations range in complexity from the government-sponsored Model United States House of Representatives, hosted on Capitol Hill and featuring six Congressional committees to Harvard's simulation featuring both the House and Senate, various committees therein, the Supreme Court, and offshoots in San Francisco, Europe, the Middle East and Asia.
-North Carolina has a program similar to Model Congress called North Carolina Youth Legislative Assembly, and Arkansas has one called the Arkansas Student Congress on Human Relations.
+These simulations range in complexity from the government-sponsored Model United States House of Representatives, hosted on Capitol Hill and featuring six congressional committees to Harvard's simulation featuring both the House and Senate, various committees therein, the Supreme Court, and offshoots in San Francisco, Europe, the Middle East and Asia.
+North Carolina has a program similar to Model Congress called North Carolina Youth Legislative Assembly at the high school level and the North Carolina Student Legislature for the collegiate level, and Arkansas has one called the Arkansas Student Congress on Human Relations.
 The mock assembly models the North Carolina General Assembly and Arkansas General Assembly but also uses parliamentary procedure based on Robert's Rules of Order.

 Awards are available for outstanding delegates, both in committee and in full session.
 Often, debaters call winning the highest award in a committee or full session "gaveling", and some exceptionally skilled debaters may "double gavel", or win the top award in both committee and full sessions.

 American International College's Model Congress Program is the longest-running program of its kind in the United States.

 The University of Pennsylvania hosted an intercollegiate Model Congress conference on November 6–7, 2010.
 Yale University soon followed with a conference on April 23, 2011.
 The circuit is gradually expanding.
 World Youth Model Congress, organized by college and high school students from South Korea, is the first of its kind to be held in North-East Asia.

 High schools

 History

 In 1887, Shortridge High School's "Senate", a model congress featuring only one house, was founded by Laura Donnan.
 In it, students took the roles of real senators to debate the issues of their time.
-A majority of the Senators were young women, and the Senate gave them a way to participate in the political world which would normally be closed to them.
-Unfortunately, the club closed with the school in 1981, and its contributions to the world of Model Congress have been forgotten.
+A majority of the senators were young women, and the Senate gave them a way to participate in the political world which would normally be closed to them.
+The club closed with the school in 1981.

 The New Rochelle High School Model Congress Club is the longest running high school level model congress in the country.
 Model Congress originated at New Rochelle High School in 1964 when faculty advisor William P. Clarke sought an extracurricular outlet for bright students not engaged in sports.
 Richard Nixon was the guest speaker at the club's first mock presidential convention in 1964.
 Congressman Jamaal Bowman spoke briefly at the club's 58th annual conference at New Rochelle High School in 2022.